-Pillow was supposed to meet a friend at some kind of group therapy and accidentally walked into the wrong room.
-She realized too late that it was some kind of AA group for gay people, but before she could leave, they tagged her to speak.
-Having the type of massive brass bull balls that allowed her to do whatever the hell she wanted throughout her life, she stood up and spoke.
+Pillow was supposed to meet a friend at group therapy and accidentally walked into the wrong room.
+She realized too late that it was AA group for gay people.
+However, before she could leave, they tagged her to speak.
+Having the type of massive balls that allowed her to do whatever the hell she wanted throughout her life, she stood up and spoke.

-At which point a gay dude who appeared to be in pretty rough shape (cancer or AIDs or somesuch), leaned over, put his hand on her knee and said,
+At which point a gay dude who appeared to be in rough shape, leaned over, put his hand on her knee and said.

 So, there you have it- Pillow, the She-Beast.
-Bodybuilder, cosplayer, burlesque dancer, innovator, and giver of so few shit she’d have to get them financed if she was forced to give some.
-The strength game doesn’t have to be one big inbred Bangbus, no matter how hard these milquetoast Instagram superstars and super srs “science” dickheads try to make it one.
+Bodybuilder, cosplayer, innovator, and giver of so few shit she’d have to get them financed if she was forced to give some.
+The strength game doesn’t have to be one big inbred Bangbus.
+No matter how hard these milquetoast Instagram superstars and super srs “science” dickheads try to make it one.
 There’s always room to do your own thing, buck the trends, and blaze your own trail.